Committee for the Protection of Human Subjects (CPHS) of Biomedical and Behavioral and Statistical Research

 Assurance of completion of investigator training.

-The CPHS application package must be submitted electronically with one signed original hard copy application.
-The CPHS application package must be forwarded to the DCF CPHS BOTH electronically and by hard copy to the following:
+The CPHS application package may be submitted electronically or via one signed original hard copy application.
+If submitting a hard copy, please address to the following:

 505 Hudson Street